rhausam/MORe-orig/README.md

 # MORe-orig
 Updated version of the original MORe OWL reasoner code.
+This includes updates to OWL API 4.2.6 the Protege plugin to be compatible with Protege 5.1.0.
+The JFact OWL 2 reasoner was replaced with FaCT++ 1.6.5 and the ELK reasoner was updated to version 0.4.3.
+The HermiT reasoner used is version 1.3.8.413 (compatible with OWL API 4).

+**Original description and source code**

-The original code archive can be found here:
+The original source code archive (on Google Code) can be found here:

 https://code.google.com/archive/p/more-reasoner/